 (11) English language acquisition and integrated education and training programs.

-(c) Follow-up services must be provided, as appropriate, including: Counseling regarding the workplace, for participants in adult or dislocated worker workforce investment activities who are placed in unsubsidized employment, for up to 12 months after the first day of employment.
+(c) Follow-up services must be provided, as appropriate, including Counseling regarding the workplace, for participants in adult or dislocated worker workforce investment activities who are placed in unsubsidized employment, for up to 12 months after the first day of employment.

 In accordance with 20 CFR § 680.220; an individual must at a minimum receive either an interview, evaluation, or assessment, and career planning or any other method through which the one-stop center or partner can obtain enough information to make an eligibility determination to be determined eligible for training services under WIOA Sec.
 134(c)(3)(A)(i) and § 680.210.
-Where appropriate, a recent interview, evaluation, or assessment, may be used for the assessment purpose.
+Where appropriate, a recent interview, evaluation, or assessment may be used for the assessment purpose.
 An individuals case file must contain a determination of need for training services under § 680.210 as determined through the interview, evaluation, or assessment, and career planning informed by local labor market information and training provider performance information, or through any other career service received.
 There is no requirement that career services be provided as a condition to receipt of training services; however, if career services are not provided before training, the LWDB must document the circumstances that justified its determination to provide training without first providing the services described in paragraph (a) of this section.
 There is no Federally required minimum time period for participation in career services before receiving training services.

 Pursuant to TEGL 7-20, the ETA envisions that giving priority of service to priority groups means ensuring that at least 75% of a state’s participants receiving individualized career and training services in the Adult program are from at least one of the priority groups mentioned above, and expects this rate will be no lower than 50.1% in any state.
-ETA expects states and local boards to review and update their policies and procedures, including the monitoring of the implementation of these policies and procedures in AJCs, as necessary.
+ETA expects states and local boards to review and update their policies and procedures, including monitoring the implementation of these policies and procedures in AJCs, as necessary.
 To this end, ETA will provide technical assistance to states to ensure priority of service is being implemented, including that at least 50.1% or more of the individuals receiving WIOA Adult-funded individualized career or training services in a given state are from a priority population.
 If any state does not meet the minimum 50.1% benchmark, ETA may initiate a review of the state’s compliance with the statutory requirement to provide priority of services to the priority populations.